tonglinyan/animal_trajectory_prediction/README.md

 # Bird
+The goal of this part is to predict the spring migration of bird (more specifically density of birds) with ARIMA method and random forest method.
 ## Dataset
 You can download dataset "radar_narr_combine.csv.gz" and decompress it, then you will get a complete dataset in the forme of csv.